-The green boxes indicate starting points in a process, while the dark blue boxes and yellow decision boxes indicate points that provide an impetus for processes to begin.
-Light blue boxes and arrows indicate the high level steps which may be taken in making a decision.
+The green boxes indicate starting points in a process, while the dark blue boxes indicate points that provide an impetus for processes to begin.
+Light blue boxes and arrows indicate the high-level steps which may be taken in making a decision.
 Details descriptions of processes within the overall framework chart follow in the next three sections.